cloudfoundry-attic/mega-ci/README.md

 ## General Requirements

-* An AWS account for your Concourse deployment.
+* An AWS account for your deployments.
 It doesn't need to be empty as we can contain everything inside a VPC.

 * The `aws` command line tool.
 This can be installed by running `brew install awscli`